The 5 Best Canon F1n Camera Lenses

-Employing a standardized filter thread size is nice since you are only required to get hold of and carry just one set of filters.
+Utilising a standardized filter thread size is useful because you are only required to find and carry one set of filters.

-A few telephoto and zooms have bigger filter ring thread diameters as they have giant front lens elements.
+Some zoom and telephoto lenses have bigger filter ring thread diameters due to the fact that they have enormous front lens elements.

 FD vs FL Lens Mount

-The Canon FL mount was made prior to the FD mount.
-You may use FL lenses on the FD mount, and FD mount lenses can be used on the FL mount.
+The Canon FL lens mount was made before the FD lens mount.
+You can make use of FL lenses on the FD lens mount, and FD lenses can be used on the FL mount.

-What Canon FL lenses do not have the technology to do auto stop-down metering.
-Which means FL mount will need to be stopped down with the depth-of-preview switch to allow the F-1n's light meter to show a correct value.
+What Canon FL mount lenses lack is the ability to do auto stop-down metering.
+As a consequence the an FL lens need to be stopped down by pressing the depth-of-preview switch so that the F1n’s light meter to show the proper value.

 FD vs new FD Lenses

-The whole body of the new FD lens rotates to lock onto the F-1n.
-While original FD lenses have a breech-lock ring at the rear of the lens that needs to be rotated to be able to secure a lens.
+The whole body of the new FD lens rotates to lock onto the F1n.
+In contrast to original FD lenses have a breech-lock ring at the back of the lens that is required to be tightened in order to secure a lens.

-FD and new FD lenses are interchangeable with one another.
+FD and new FD lenses are interchangeable with each other.
 There will be no compatibility issues.

-The switch in the design of the breech-lock ring was attributed to complaints.
-A small group of camera owners suffered from lenses getting jammed on an FD camera.
+The change in the design of the breech-lock ring was caused by complaints.
+A small number of camera owners endured lenses getting stuck on a FD camera mount.

-If you are unfamiliar with putting on an FD mount lens to a camera body, don't be concerned.
-Just simply take the process slow and do not force anything.
+If you have not mounted an FD mount lens to a camera body, don’t worry.
+Just take it slow and do not force anything.

 Telling FD and FDn Lenses Apart

-It is easy to tell new FD and FD lenses from one another.
-New FD lenses have a silver button on the barrel of the lens, where the lens mounts to the F-1n.
+You can without difficulty tell new FD and FD lenses from one another.
+New FD lenses have a silver button on the barrel of the lens, where the lens mounts to the camera.

-The original version of FD lenses have a metal ring that needs to be rotated after the lens is put on the camera to lock it into place.
+The first version of FD lenses have a metal ring that is required to be rotated in order to lock the lens to the camera mount.

-That is it for the best Canon F-1n lenses.
-Right after additional info on the camera is published on Outside the Shot, it will be linked to here.
+That is it for the best F1n lenses.
+Once more info on the camera is published on the site, links will be below.